klgdf/rsschool-cv/cv.md

   - Able to plan work time (Self-management and time-management)
 * * *
 ### Languages
-  - English: Pre-Intermediate.
+  - English - Pre-Intermediate
   In progress.
 I regularly study with a tutor, attend a conversation club and have practice in everyday life
-  - Russian: - Native
+  - Russian - Native
-  - German: - Elementary
+  - German - Elementary
+* * *
+### Experience